tcho6319/JGibson-Portfolio/documents/design-journey.md

 ## Client Feedback

 [Share the feedback notes you received from your client about your initial design.]
-- Our client's only feedback was that she wanted "gallery" page before "about" page in the navigarion bar.
+- Our client's only feedback was that she wanted "gallery" page before "about" page in the navigation bar.

 ## Iterated Design